-On occasions it is better to umpire at point rather than the expected square-leg.
+On occasions, it is better to umpire at a point rather than the expected square leg.
 An example of this would be if you are having trouble seeing the crease lines because of the glare of the sun.
 As a courtesy, advise the fielding captain of your decision.

 Do not obstruct the players

 If the bowler asks you to move back (or forward) a little because of the style of his run-up, do so willingly without complaint.
 Stand absolutely still when the bowler is running in and delivering the ball so as not to distract the facing batter.
 If you are in the way of a bowler or fielder trying to stop the ball or take a catch, they have the right of way, so move out of their way.

 It is the same for the square-leg umpire.
 You must be quick to move if the ball is heading your way and a fielder is trying to get to the ball.
 In doing so, however, make sure you keep your eyes on the crease line as you may be called upon to judge short runs by the batter or a run-out appeal.

 Umpiring at square-leg, although needing less intense concentration than at the bowler’s end, is not an excuse to totally relax.
 Much ill-feeling is caused in junior or lower grade cricket when a player umpire is not watching the play when an appeal is made for a stumping or a run-out.

 There are times when umpires should offer help, advice or instructions and others when it is best to remain silent.
 Here are some examples:

 - When a new batter has taken guard, it is customary to tell the new batter how many balls remain in the over.

 - If the batsmen are running on the pitch (grass) they must be told to run off it.
 Often young batsmen run on the pitch because they have played all their previous cricket on artificial surfaces where there is no risk of damage being caused by the act of running between the wickets.
 This is not the case on grass pitches where the batter’s studs and spikes can easily damage the playing surface.